ahungryhipster/ahungryhipster.github.io/_posts/2013-11-17-anniversary-dinner-at-lockeland-table.md

 comments: true
 tag: "Lockeland Table, Nashville, Anniversary"
 image: Annivblog.jpg
+description: "Yesterday, John and I celebrated our one year anniversary at [Lockeland Table](http://lockelandtable.com).
+We had never been before, but we realized it was finally time for a visit..."
 ---

 Yesterday, John and I celebrated our one year anniversary at [Lockeland Table](http://lockelandtable.com).
 We had never been before, but we realized it was finally time for a visit.
 The runner ups were 404 Kitchen and the Farm House...Ultimately, we made a great decision.